C.H. Spurgeon boldly proclaimed the Doctrines of Grace. These are some of Spurgeon’s thoughts regarding Total Depravity.

 First, let’s begin with a simple definition.
 According to the doctrine of Total Depravity, every part of fallen man is corrupted by sin.
-In this sin, he is a creature that is totally depraved and incapable of obeying the law of God.
-Spurgeon was not shy in preaching this truth:
+In this sin, he is a creature that is totally depraved and incapable of obeying the law of God apart from His redeeming grace.

 The fact is, that man is a reeking mass of corruption.
 His whole soul is by nature so debased and so depraved, that no description which can be given of him even by inspired tongues can fully tell how base and vile a thing he is.

 But Spurgeon did not preach on total depravity for the sake of dramatics or because he was a hellfire and brimstone preacher.
 Instead, he saw this Calvinistic doctrine as the means by which we see our complete inability to earn salvation:

 Until I know how much all my powers are debased and depraved, how thoroughly my will is perverted and my judgment turned from its right channel, how really and essentially vicious my nature has become, it cannot be possible for me to know the whole extent of my guilt.